Skip to content

 Our testing team uses current-generation iOS and Android handsets.
 Where an app offers distinct platform experiences — for example, a camera-first Android flow that differs from the iOS equivalent — we score each platform separately and average the results.
 We note significant platform discrepancies in individual reviews.

 Accuracy is the primary metric and receives the heaviest weighting in our composite score.
-It is measured as mean absolute percentage error (MAPE) against dietitian-weighed portions using USDA FoodData Central as the ground truth.
+It is measured as mean absolute percentage error (MAPE) against participant-reconciled portion data across the full 90-day logging period for all 12 testers.
 Lower MAPE scores translate directly into higher accuracy ratings.

 Scoring Categories